 Unlike many academic blogs, we do not focus on a particular subdiscipline or regional or thematic specialization.
 Rather, our platform is open to a broad and inclusive discussion of issues ranging from cities to technology, from music, food, and film to gender, race, and sexuality.
 We are particularly interested in urban history, legal history, media studies, oral history, and public history.
 Our pieces have been republished in a wide array of outlets, including Quartz, n+1, KCET, Nursing Clio, and many others.
 We hope Tropics of Meta can serve as a sounding board for new ideas and new research, as well as a clearinghouse for innovative projects in digital arts and humanities.

 Alex Sayf Cummings is an associate professor of History at Georgia State University.
 His work deals with media, law, and the political culture of the modern United States.
 He has previously received a Consortium for Faculty Diversity fellowship, an ACLS-Mellon postdoctoral fellowship, and the American Baptist Historical Society’s Torbet Prize, among other awards.
-His work has appeared in Salon, the Brooklyn Rail, the Journal of American History, Technology and Culture, the Journal of Urban History, HNN, Pop Matters, OUP Blog, Al Jazeera America and the edited volume Sound in the Age of Mechanical Reproduction from the University of Pennsylvania Press.
+His work has appeared in Salon, the Brooklyn Rail, the Journal of American History, Technology and Culture, the Journal of Urban History, HNN, Pop Matters, OUP Blog, Al Jazeera America and the edited volumes Sound in the Age of Mechanical Reproduction (Penn) and The Bohemian South (UNC).
 His first book, Democracy of Sound: Music Piracy and the Remaking of American Copyright in the Twentieth Century, was published by Oxford University Press in 2013.
 His second book, Brain Magnet: Research Triangle Park and the Idea of the Idea Economy, is under contract with Columbia University Press for its Studies in the History of U.S. Capitalism series.
 Follow him on Twitter at @akbarjenkins.